-The Pennsy – Irvington Trail, located on the east side of Indianapolis is a very popular trail for all ages and uses.
+The Pennsy – Irvington Trail, located on the east side of Indianapolis, is a very popular trail for all ages and uses.
 Because it is a 12 foot wide asphalt line-marked trail that is flat, linear, and well-maintained, it is well-suited for all uses including wheelchairs.
-The path is surrounded by interesting and nice neighborhoods in historic Irvington, as well as tree-lined in many areas offering wildlife and wildflowers.
-There is a pedestrian bridge that crosses Shadeland Ave., providing one of the few safe crossings for hikers, bikers, etc. of I465 in Indianapolis.
-Historically, Lincoln’s funeral train passed over this line.
-Due to its location in Irvington, a very popular and “up and coming” neighborhood in Indianapolis, the trail accesses Irvington Community Elementary School and Irvington Plaza Center. (image and text via: http://www.indianatrails.com/)
+The path is surrounded by interesting and safe neighborhoods through Irvington, and is lined with trees in many areas, offering views of wildlife and wildflowers.
+There is a pedestrian bridge that crosses Shadeland Ave., providing one of the few safe crossings for hikers, bikers, etc. Historically, Lincoln’s funeral train passed over this line. (image and text via: http://www.indianatrails.com/)

 Master landscape architect and urban planner George Edward Kessler developed Ellenberger Park in early 1909.
-In 1930, the first swimming pool opened and park developers installed an ice rink in 1962.
+In 1930, the first swimming pool opened.
 In more recent years, the city has held summer concerts on the site and the Irvington Garden Club has sponsored a monthly Farmer’s Market in the summer.

-Irvington United Methodist Church, in the middle of North Audubon Road just north of Washington, is an excellent example of Tudor Revival designed by local architect Herbert Foltz in 1925.
-As part of the office complex, the congregation saved the south-facing 1911 Tudor Revival house of Jacob Forest and later Thomas Carr Howe.
+Irvington United Methodist Church, in the middle of Audubon Road just north of Washington, is an excellent example of Tudor Revival designed by local architect Herbert Foltz in 1925.
+As part of the church offices, the congregation saved the south-facing 1911 Tudor Revival house of Jacob Forest and later Thomas Carr Howe, and is incorporated into the church.

-This small community park on South Audubon Road, with its beautiful fountain and bust of the famous author, is lovingly maintained by the Friends of Irving Circle.
+This small community park on South Audubon Road, with its beautiful fountain and bust of the famous author, is lovingly maintained by the Friends of Irving Circle, and Irvington namesake, Washington Irving.

 After the first one was destroyed, Presbyterians rebuilt their church at 55 South Johnson Avenue in 1928, turning it into a grand limestone Tudor Revival designed by congregation member Merritt Harrison.